-In October 2017, we reported that a meeting had been held with new Planning Minister Anthony Roberts and Gareth Ward to again lobby for the planning loopholes to be closed.
-Further meetings took place during 2018 to discuss the solutions we had developed and in October the Minister instructed the Department to commence work on amendments to the statewide legislation.
+In October 2017, it was reported that a meeting had been held with new Planning Minister Anthony Roberts and Gareth Ward to again lobby for the planning loopholes to be closed.
+Further meetings took place during 2018 to discuss the solutions we had proposed in the briefing paper and in October the Minister instructed the Department to commence work on amendments to the statewide legislation.
 However, in November Department officials advised that they would first conduct a survey of all councils across NSW to assess whether the impact of the loopholes was statewide or local, effectively putting any action on hold until after the election.

 Locally, Council had also previously agreed to review its tourist accommodation planning provisions, and at the Development Committee meeting on 5 March, resolved to commence the review in the near future .
-We had provided the meeting with a summary of the key planning inconsistencies and solutions that would close the loopholes in the Shoalhaven LEP (see above).
+The Forum Committee had provided the meeting with a summary of the key planning inconsistencies and solutions that would close the loopholes in the Shoalhaven LEP.